woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Retain persisted queries when navigating to Homescreen #6614

+1. Go to Analytics Report.
+2. Change Time period.
+3. Navigate to another report.
+4. Notice that the time period stays the same.
+5. Navigate to Homescreen.
+6. Navigate back to previous Analytics Report.
+7. Ensure that the time period is _still_ what you set on step 2.

 ### Fix varation bug with Products reports #6647

 1. Add two variable products.
 You want to have at least one variable for each product.

 Product A - color:black
 Product A - color:white